Mama Living Abroad

 Cocoa powder: Unsweetened cocoa powder or Dutch-processed cocoa powder.

-• Don’t over-bake: Because cakes made with beans tend to be moister than traditional cakes, they can take longer to bake.
+Don’t over-bake: Because cakes made with beans tend to be moister than traditional cakes, they can take longer to bake.
 However, it’s important not to over-bake the cake as it can become dry and crumbly.
 Keep a close eye on the cake towards the end of the baking time.
 Insert a toothpick or cake tester into the center of the cake.
-If it comes out clean or with just a few moist crumbs attached, the cake is done.
+The cake is done if it comes out clean or with just a few moist crumbs attached.

 FAQs